alugili/ModernArchitectureShop/README.md

 ### Store Service

 This service represents the Store.
-The current implementation is very minimal

-With this service, you can add/remove/update products to/from/in any store or add/remove a new store.
+The current implementation is very minimal; With this service, you can add/remove/update products to/from/in any store or add/remove a new store.

 API routes: